dinesh10123/BlogApp/README.md

 # BloggingApp-Flask
 A simple end to end blogging application created using **flask** and **MySql**.

 Users can register and login to website to write a blog.
-Viewers without login also.
+Viewers without login also

 ## Set up
 - Create a database named *flaskapp* in **MySql**